-Documenting your SDL activities can take many different forms - from a succinct goal and strategy to a detailed, comprehensive analysis and reflection.
-You should select the approach that best contributes to your self-awareness and personal growth.
+Documenting your SDL activities can take many different forms - from a defining a succinct goal and strategy to attain it to a detailed, comprehensive analysis and reflection on your approach to learning.
+You should select the approach that best contributes to your self-awareness, development of a mastery mindset, and personal growth.
 Here are just a few ideas and examples you may consider or adapt:

 - Keep a "learning journal" what you did, sequence of activities, time spent on each, thoughts on effectiveness, etc. - Reflect on the successes and challenges of your learning week/month/course (e.g., time management, content retention, mastering/integrating concepts) - Keep a list of questions, ideas, or wish to know "more" about topics presented in class.
-Schedule a given amount of time (e.g., 30 minutes), each week to explore one or more of those questions.
-The questions can be almost anything. - Pursue a personal interest e.g., history of medicine, career goal (what increases/decreases the chance of matching in X?), a challenging ("wicked") social problem impacting health and/or health care (e.g., climate change, social media, misinformation, gun violence, racism) - Identify feedback you've received (source peer, faculty, self-assessment, exam) and how you used/will use it - Consistently employ a new or changed strategy (e.g., concept mapping, flashcards, pre-class preparation, forced recall, app reminder to change topics, prioritized sleep, etc.) for a specific time (2 weeks, 4 weeks, 1 course) and evaluate the outcomes (strengths, weaknesses) - Focus on retention of content (e.g., from previous courses): strategy, time spent, outcome, identification of continued areas of weakness - Use ChatGPT to write your own practice questions on a topic, then identify and correct any misinformation, missing or misleading information.
-Write your own rationales for correct/incorrect responses BEFORE you ask ChatGPT to provide them or compare your rationales with those from ChatGPT
+Schedule a given amount of time (e.g., 30 minutes) each week to explore one or more of those questions and write up a brief summary, reflecting on how it relates to your course work.
+The questions can be almost anything.
+Share this summary with your faculty, academic advisor, or study group. - Pursue a personal interest e.g., history of medicine, career goal (what increases/decreases the chance of matching in X?), a challenging ("wicked") social problem impacting health and/or health care (e.g., climate change, social media, misinformation, gun violence, racism) - Identify feedback you've received (source peer, faculty, self-assessment, exam) and how you used/will use it to improve - Consistently employ a new or changed strategy (e.g., concept mapping, flashcards, pre-class preparation, forced recall, app reminder to change topics, prioritized sleep, etc.) for a specific time (2 weeks, 4 weeks, 1 course) and evaluate the outcomes (strengths, weaknesses) - Focus on retention of content (e.g., from previous courses): strategy, time spent, outcome, identification of continued areas of weakness - Use AI (e.g., ChatGPT, CoPilot, Claude, Genesis, etc.) to write your own practice questions on a topic, then identify and correct any misinformation, missing or misleading information.
+Write your own rationales for correct/incorrect responses BEFORE you ask AI to provide them or compare your rationales with those from AI.
+Note: if using AI to generate practice question, be sure to get advice on prompt engineering and best practices.
+AI is a powerful and extremely useful tool, it depends on rigorous human guidance and validation.
+Learning from a flawed question or explanation is not justification for knowledge gaps or exam errors.